GMKtec M5 Mini PC Review as Home Server

 Ryzen 5700U processor

-While the Ryzen 5700U processor is not the latest and greatest mobile processor (appearing Q1 of 2021), it is a laptop processor that has a good mix of performance and power efficiency.
+While the Ryzen 5700U processor is not the latest and greatest mobile processor (appearing Q1 of 2021), it a processor that is classed as a laptop processor and it has a good mix of performance and power efficiency.
 I really like the “U” variant of the Ryzen chips due to the fact they are extremely power efficient.

 When you are thinking of running a home server 24x7x365, the cost savings of a power efficient processor definitely add up.